- This event has passed.

 - tricks for persisting through starts and stops

-Our goal is that you leave class with several ideas for pieces you wish to write and at least a start on one or more of them.
+Our goal is that you leave the class with a draft of a piece that is "On Point."
 Whether you want your work to appear in your journal or in The Wall Street Journal, David will draw from his four decades of writing with a point of view to help you get to the point and stay on point.